 Protecting yourself and your family from these threats can be challenging, and many people resort to chemical repellants or insecticides.
 The good news is that you don’t necessarily need to spray yourself down with a DEET-containing pest repellant.
-There are plenty of plants and herbs that you can grow and use that will do the trick instead.
+There are plenty of plants and herbs that you can grow and use as a home remedy for mosquito repellent that will do the trick instead.

 Lavender is good for more than just scented baths and aromatherapy treatments.
-It has been grown for centuries because it also works as a mosquito repellant.
-Fresh lavender plants will repel mosquitos in their immediate area, but you can also dry the flowers and use them around the home in much the same way, hung from windows or in doorways where mosquitoes may enter.
+It has been grown for centuries because this plant also works as a mosquito repellant.
+Fresh lavender plants can repel mosquitoes in their immediate area, but you can also dry the flowers and use them around the home in much the same way, hung from windows or in doorways where mosquitoes may enter.

 You can even use the essential oil combined with water and spritz it around areas where you’ll be spending time outdoors.
-If you intend to plant lavender, it needs plenty of sunshine to thrive.
+If you intend to plant lavender, it needs plenty of sunshine to thrive and is suitable to grow in your lawn or garden.
 There is no research on how many plants are required to protect a given area, but crushing the flowers and leaves and rubbing them on your skin is more effective.

 Lemongrass is an annual in most areas of North America, but if you’re south of zone 9, then you can probably grow it as a perennial.
 Unlike lavender, lemongrass does not automatically ward off mosquitoes just by its natural scent.
 Instead, you need to crush the grass to get at the oil inside.
 Lemongrass is one source of citronella, the oil used in citronella-based products like candles that act as a mosquito repellant.